Gmagon/src.gmagon.com/source/products/store/xls2csv/docs.md

 A CSV file is a way to collect the data from any table so that it can be conveyed as input to another table-oriented application such as a relational database application.
 Microsoft Excel, a leading spreadsheet or relational database application, can read CSV files.
 A CSV file is sometimes referred to as a flat file.

-XLS2csv is an image format converter tool which tends to convert APNG to GIF format.
+XLS2csv is an image format converter which tends to convert XLS to CSV format.
 The software is made for Mac users only (**macOS 10.7(64-bit)** or newer is required).
 Users will be released from annoying ads, bundled softwares, plug-ins, even log in and registration.
 By simply enjoying the swift, comfortable operation of XLS2csv, you are able to join our community and get our excellent after-sale services.

 <br>
 ### **Installation**: